MicheleBertoli/react-automata/README.md

 # React Automata

-A state machine abstraction for React, which provides declarative state management and automatic test generation.
+A state machine abstraction for React that provides declarative state management and automatic test generation.

 # Quick Start